My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Towering snow-capped peaks.
 Cerulean rivers of ice.
 Vast expanses of jewel-toned tundra.
 Water meandering from the mountains to the sea.
 Alaska is a wild place, and some of its most wild and jaw-dropping natural wonders are protected as National Parks.
 There are eight National Parks in Alaska – Denali, Gates of the Arctic, Glacier Bay, Katmai, Kenai Fjords, Kobuk Valley, Lake Clark, and Wrangell-St. Elias – and all together they protect some 41,460,625 acres… or roughly the size of Wisconsin!

-To try and visit all of Alaska’s National Parks is a hug undertaking, especially as some are remote and inaccessible except by plane or boat.
+To try and visit all of Alaska’s National Parks is a huge undertaking – both financially and from a time perspective –, especially as some are remote and inaccessible except by plane or boat.
 Don’t let that deter you though: each one is a special place worth visiting if you have the time and resources to make it happen on your Alaska trip.

 If you want to visit all of the National Parks in Alaska, it helps to learn more about each one and what it takes to reach them.
 In this post, I’ll break down the details for all 8 Alaska National Parks, including when to visit, how to get there, what to do, and where to stay.
 I also include a short section on the 9 other National Park units in Alaska.
 By the end of this post, you’ll have a sense of what it takes to visit each one – and understand which ones will fit in your own Alaska travel plans.